hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

     ![Azure DevOps Server Screenshot: Creating a new personal access token in your Azure DevOps Server Profile](./images/azure-devops-server-create-token.png)

-4. Copy the generated token to your clipboard; you’ll paste it in the next step.
+4. Copy the generated token to your clipboard; you'll paste it in the next step.
 Leave this page open in a browser tab.

     ![Azure DevOps Server Screenshot: Copy generated token](./images/azure-devops-server-copy-token.png)